 To the east of Ostia were salt-pans, where salt was probably already extracted in the Middle and Late Bronze Age (1400-1000 BC).
 There may have been a small village near the salt-pans in the Early Iron Age (1000-700 BC).

-Three recent articles (2010-2011) form a breakthrough in the knowledge of the Holocene history of the coastal area of Rome .
+Three articles published in 2010-2011 form a breakthrough in the knowledge of the Holocene history of the coastal area of Rome .
 Data were mainly collected from drillings, which were then interpreted from the sedimentological and paleobotanical viewpoint.
 Several phases of coastline advance were distinguished (see figure below).
 In the pollen diagram of the Lagoon of Ostia, an environment with marshy reeds and sedges with stagnant pools is recorded from about 3900 to 2600 years ago, a period characterized by geological and ecological instability associated with the migration of the cusp of the Tiber delta.
-The possibility of a temporary presence of the Tiber outlet in the area of the future imperial harbours (figure, 1st phase), before its migration to the present course alongside Ostia, is now generally accepted, and has found confirmation in several stratigraphic drilling data.
+The possibility of a temporary presence of the Tiber outlet in the area of the future imperial harbours (figure, 1st phase), before its migration to the present course alongside Ostia, was noted, and has found confirmation in several stratigraphic drilling data.
 It results also clearly from the study of the directions of the coastal barriers.
 This abrupt shifting to the south (2nd phase) has probably occurred in the seventh or eighth century B.C., in occasion of a heavy flooding.

 New historical environmental data confirm that the original foundation of Ostia could have been on an ephemeral dune belt: